egaffo/CirComPara/README.md

 GENOME_FASTA: The FASTA file with the reference genome
     default:

 CIRCRNA_METHODS: Comma separated list of circRNA detection methods to use.
-Repeated values will be collapsed.
-Currently supported: ciri, find_circ, circexplorer2_star, circexplorer2_bwa, circexplorer2_segemehl, testrealign (unfiltered segemehl.
-Use of circexplorer2_segemehl is recommended for a better filtering of segemehl predictions).
+Repeated values will be collapsed into unique values.
+Currently supported: ciri, find_circ, circexplorer2_star, circexplorer2_bwa, circexplorer2_tophat, circexplorer2_segemehl, testrealign (unfiltered segemehl; use of circexplorer2_segemehl is recommended for a better filtering of segemehl predictions).
 Set an empty string to use all methods available (including deprecated methods).
     default: ciri,find_circ,circexplorer2_star,circexplorer2_bwa,circexplorer2_segemehl

 CPUS: Set number of CPUs